-1.6.2a Do you have any cooperative in place for shared population Yes 🗌 No 🔀 If 'Yes', please list the species for which these plans are in place and provide a link or reference to a published plan for each species.
-Species Name (scientific) Link or reference to a published plan
+1.6.2a Do you have any cooperative in place for shared population e management plans, including recovery plans, ns of CITES-listed species?
+Yes  No 🗌 If 'Yes', please list the specie to a published plan for each s s for which these plans are in place and provide a lin species. k or reference Species Name (scientific) Link or reference to a published plan